mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 ~~~
 {: #fig-dependencies title="Secure Transport Protocol Components and Interactions"}

-1. A transport protocol depends upon a handshake protocol to establish keying material to protect application data being sent through the transport.
-The main interface it relies upon is starting the handshake, or ensuring that the material is ready.
+1. A transport protocol depends upon a control protocol to establish keying material to protect application data being sent through the transport.
+The main interface it relies upon is starting the control channel, or handshake, or ensuring that the material is ready.
-2. A handshake protocol depends upon a transport protocol in order to send and receive negotiation messages with the remote peer.
+2. A control protocol depends upon a transport protocol in order to send and receive negotiation messages with the remote peer.
-3. A handshake protocol sends its keying material and cryptographic context to the record protocol to use
+3. A control protocol sends its keying material and cryptographic context to the record protocol to use.
-4. A record protocol may signal state expiration events to a handshake protocol
+4. A record protocol may signal state expiration events to a control protocol.
-5. A transport protocol uses a record protocol to send and receive application data
+5. A transport protocol uses a record protocol to send and receive application data.
-6. A record protocol uses a transport protocol to send and receive encrypted data
+6. A record protocol uses a transport protocol to send and receive encrypted data.

-## Handshake-Transport Interface
+## Control-Transport Interface

-Note that for the purposes of this interface description, it is assumed that the application is primarily interacting with the transport protocol, and thus the handshake protocol interacts with the application primarily through the abstraction of the transport protocol.
+Note that for the purposes of this interface description, it is assumed that the application is primarily interacting
+with the transport protocol, and thus the control protocol interacts with the application primarily through the abstraction
+of the transport protocol.

 - Start negotiation: The interface MUST provide an indication to start the protocol handshake for key negotiation, and
 have a way to be notified when the handshake is complete.